Why we’ve adopted the General Insurance Code of Practice and what it means for our customers.

-We’re proud to support the Code and are committed to helping our customers better understand their rights when buying insurance, making claims, resolving a complaint or experiencing financial hardship.
+We’re proud to support the Code and are committed to designing insurance products with the customer in mind, helping our customers better understand their rights when buying insurance, making claims, resolving a complaint or experiencing financial hardship.

 If you’re experiencing financial hardship we’ll do our best to help.
 Find out more.